Upper School Curriculum Guide

 HONORS SPANISH LITERATURE AND LANGUAGE (AP SPANISH LANGUAGE AND CULTURE)

-In this course, students will examine in-depth literary works that appear on the revised AP Spanish Literature and Culture reading list, including El Lazarillo and works by more contemporary authors such as Federico García Lorca, Rubén Darío, Gabriel García Márquez, and Isabel Allende.
-We study poems, plays, short stories and novels, with particular attention to themes that appear throughout the works and periods studied.
+In this course, students will examine in-depth literary works that appear on the AP Spanish Literature and Culture reading list, including El Lazarillo and works by more contemporary authors such as Federico García Lorca, Rubén Darío, Gabriel García Márquez, and Isabel Allende.
+We study poems, plays, short stories, and novels, with particular attention to themes that appear throughout the works and periods studied.
 The course relies heavily on student-centered discussion.
 Students submit literary analyses and give formal oral presentations.
 Through the study of literature, and grammar exercises as needed, students are constantly asked to refine their language skills.
 At the end of this year, students are expected to take the Spanish Language and Culture Advanced Placement examination.
-(1 unit; Grades 11, 12; prerequisite: Honors Spanish 3, or superior achievement in Spanish 3; or Language & The Spanish-speaking World; permission of the Department required.)
+(1 unit; Grades 11, 12; prerequisite: Honors Spanish 3, or superior achievement in Spanish 3; or Language & The Spanish-speaking World; permission of the Department required and possible placement test)

 AP SPANISH LANGUAGE AND CULTURE

-Global Challenges, Personal and Public Identities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Families and Communities: these six themes central to the Advanced Placement Language and Culture exam provide a meaningful context through which students further develop their ability to integrate language, content and cultural knowledge of the Spanish-speaking world.
-Students will explore historical and contemporary perspectives on these themes through a variety of sources such as online newspapers, radio broadcasts live streamed from Spanish-speaking communities, podcasts, film, and literary texts.
-Class discussion, oral presentations, timed activities and frequent opportunities to produce both analytical and creative written work are important components of the course designed to increase student fluency and engagement with global issues while preparing for the AP Spanish Language and Culture exam.
-All students enrolled in the course are expected to take the AP Spanish Language and Culture examination in May.
-(1 unit; Grade 12; prerequisite: Honors Spanish 4 or superior achievement in Language & the Spanish-Speaking World; permission of the Department Chair required)
+Global Challenges, Personal and Public Identities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Families and Communities: these six themes are central to the Advanced Placement Language and Culture exam and provide a meaningful context through which students further develop their cultural competency and increase their interpersonal, interpretive and presentational communication in Spanish.
+Students will explore historical, contemporary, local and global perspectives on these themes through engagement with a variety of authentic materials, such as online newspapers, blogs, podcasts, film, and literary texts.
+Class discussion, oral presentations, projects, timed comprehension activities, and frequent opportunities to produce both analytical and creative written work are important components of the course that will prepare students for the AP Spanish Language and Culture exam and beyond.
+(1 unit; Grade 12; prerequisite: Honors Spanish 4 or superior achievement in Identity, Culture and Language in the Spanish-Speaking World Through Visual Texts; permission of the Department Chair required and possible placement test)

 AP SPANISH LITERATURE AND CULTURE